PSG's Neymar: I'll never stop partying

 "We will see when the time comes.
 When I started coaching, I said to myself that I would be inflexible, and I wouldn't let anyone go out," Pochettino said.

-"After 12 years coaching, I've come to realise how important it is to be flexible and I like to negotiate everything.
+"After 12 years of coaching, I've come to realise how important it is to be flexible and I like to negotiate everything.
 The new generation likes to give their opinion and to be listened to.
-You get nothing from imposing things, you have to negotiate."
+You get nothing from imposing things; you have to negotiate."

 He has scored 83 goals in 101 appearances with PSG.